joetheroommate/python-9-15-final/README.md

 ## Activities:

 ### Players can
+- Add themselves
+- See their player info
-- See which team they are one
+- See their team's info
-- See upcoming events for their team
+- See their team's schedule

-- RSVP for games
-### Admins can
+### Captains can
-- Do everything attendees can do
+- Do everything players can do
+- Add new players
 - Create and edit games
 - Create and edit teams

+##

 ## Dashboard Features: